 How popular is the baby name Tennille in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Tennille and check out all the blog posts that mention the name Tennille.
+Plus, check out all the blog posts that mention the name Tennille.

 The theme this week?
 Names that tie back to the end of the Vietnam War.

 Chaffee, isn’t the only Vietnam-related name we see on the charts in 1975.
 There are plenty of Vietnamese names that pop up that year as well.
 Here are the ones I’ve spotted so far:

 Vietnamese Boy Name Debuts, 1975